newrelic-experimental/nr-postman-examples/README.md

 > Download the repository, which contains the various request collections.
 Each collection can then be imported into Postman (see www.postman.com for import instructions)

 ## Getting Started
 > After import,  please see www.postman.com for using the requests.
+Please note that some of the requests depend on a postman enviornment variable called "api-key", which is your NewRelic api key.
+Please make sure to set this prior to using the requests that depend on that variable.

 ## Usage
 >  see www.postman.com